googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/index.rst

 Run the job
 ^^^^^^^^^^^

-The following command will run PCA over the the BRCA1 region within the `Platinum Genomes`_ dataset.
+The following command will run PCA over the BRCA1 region within the `Platinum Genomes`_ dataset.

 .. code-block:: shell